-Jerry Falwell Jr.’s Ex-Pool Boy Denies Involvement With Racy Photos
+Former Pool Boy Implicated In Jerry Falwell Jr. Scandal Denies Involvement With Racy Photos

-When it was reported earlier this week that Jerry Falwell, Jr., the president of Liberty University and a staunch supporter of President Trump’s, had paid Trump attorney-turned-inmate Michael Cohen to suppress some embarrassing photos, some speculation centered on another story about Falwell from last year.
+When it was reported earlier this week that Jerry Falwell Jr., the president of Liberty University and a staunch supporter of President Trump’s, had paid Trump attorney-turned-inmate Michael Cohen to suppress some embarrassing photos, some speculation centered on another story about Falwell from last year.
 In that story, per The Inquisitr, Falwell and his wife had agreed to invest a large amount of money in a business run by a young man who the Falwells had met when he was working as a pool boy in a Florida hotel.
 Furthermore, the two stories about Falwell were written by the same reporter.

-Now, the former pool boy at the center of the latter story has broken his silence- and denied any involvement with Falwell’s photos, or with Michael Cohen.
+Now, the former pool boy at the center of the latter story has broken his silence and denied any involvement with Falwell’s photos or with Michael Cohen.
 And he also doesn’t want to be called a pool boy.

 Giancarlo Granda, who worked at the Fontainebleau hotel when he met the Falwells years ago, issued a statement through his attorney to The Miami New Times.